ApharandeShraddha/Scoreboard/README.md

 Dump -> It will print Output of cycles

 Please follow below steps to run code.
-1. Execute make file to create executable files
-2.Add input file in bin folder.
+1. Execute make file to create executable files(Assuming you are in Scoreboard folder) 2.Add input file in bin folder.
 3. Execute following commands
    1.For INORDER Execution